lucasdistasi/crypto-balance-tracker-legacy/README.md

 Crypto Balance Tracker is a Java-Spring application that acts as a portfolio tracker for monitoring your crypto assets.
-It allows you to retrieve data such as the percentage of each crypto owned, the total value of your assets, the current price of each crypto, and the balance per platform.
-The application makes use of the [Coingecko](https://www.coingecko.com) API to fetch all the required information about the crypto.
+It allows you to retrieve data such as the percentage of each crypto owned, the total value of your assets, the current price of each crypto, the balance per platform, and many more data!
+The application makes use of the [Coingecko](https://www.coingecko.com) API to fetch all the required information about the cryptos.

 :warning: Please note that the Coingecko API has [rate limits for the Free Plan](https://www.coingecko.com/en/api/pricing).
-To avoid hitting the rate limit, a scheduler periodically retrieves the price of the saved cryptos every 180 seconds.
+To avoid hitting the rate limit, a scheduler retrieves and updates the price of the saved cryptos every 180 seconds.
 This ensures that the end-users do not exceed the rate limit by making multiple API calls.

-Also, keep in mind that the balances displayed in the  app might not be 100% accurate due to variations in price data from different exchanges.
+Keep in mind  that the balances displayed in the  app might not be 100% accurate due to variations in price data from different exchanges.
 However, any discrepancies should be minimal.
 <br>

 ## Approach and Challenges